Tarangire National Park, Northern Tanzania

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-To start planning your holiday to Chem Chem
+Call us on to start planning your holiday to Chem Chem or take a look at our itineraries to Tanzania

 Chem Chem is a chic and contemporary lodge offering guests an incredible relaxing slow safari experience.
 With a unique surrounding ecosystem and strong cultural elements, Chem Chem provides a unique departure from the standard safari experience.